ChristopherWerby/code-modules/README.md

 [![][header]][siteurl]

+# Code Modules

+Code Modules is an approach to using the text editor BBEdit, particularly its include and variables features, to make maintainable static websites without databases.

+Code Modules documentation can be found at [https://codemodules.net][1]

+These sample files can be demoed at [https://sample.codemodules.net][2]

+This [GitHub repo][3] contains the source code for the Sample Website so that you can take it apart and see how it works in practice.

+Below are just the notes for the Sample Website.
+The links above should be of more interest.

-# Code Modules — Sample Files
+## Code Modules — Sample Website

 This is an HTML5 project using BBEdit, Bootstrap 5, and Parcel.
-Theme is [Modern Business][1] from Start Bootstrap.
+Theme is [Modern Business][4] from Start Bootstrap.

 `npm start` — development using Parcel process